edhzsz/MLUND/projects/smartcab/Report.md

 ![Results of the agent with only input without waypoint or deadline state](charts/input_with_waypoint_agent_boxplot.png)

+This agent does not reach the destination in at most 3 cases with the last destination failure around the 22nd trial and without penalties in the last 6 trials.
+This means that this agent is learning to follow the directions and learning the driving rules, but 100 trails are just enough to do it.

 ### Input and waypoint without deadline nor right state